mcarvin8/apex-tests-git-delta/README.md

 [![NPM](https://img.shields.io/npm/v/apex-tests-git-delta.svg?label=apex-tests-git-delta)](https://www.npmjs.com/package/apex-tests-git-delta) [![Downloads/week](https://img.shields.io/npm/dw/apex-tests-git-delta.svg)](https://npmjs.org/package/apex-tests-git-delta) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/mcarvin8/apex-tests-git-delta/main/LICENSE.md)

-The `apex-tests-git-delta` is a simple Salesforce CLI plugin to take 2 commit SHAs in a Salesforce Git repository and return the delta Apex tests to run against when executing a delta deployment.
+The `apex-tests-git-delta` is a Salesforce CLI plugin to take 2 commit SHAs in a Salesforce DX git repository and return the delta Apex tests to run against when executing a delta deployment.

 This plugin requires [git](https://git-scm.com/downloads) to be installed and that it can be called using the command `git`.